 On our way from Canada to West Africa we spent 40 hours in Marrakech.
 Morocco turned out to be the perfect place for a layover on our way from Canada to West Africa.
 The flight from Montreal to Casablanca was quiet.
 So quiet that the flight attendants made a tent for the girls to watch movies!
 We all managed to get some sleep and arrive somewhat rested.

 Morocco was also a good introduction to Africa.
 There’s enough European influence making it easy to travel, with a moderate temperature to warm us up for the HOT weather we’d soon experience in Togo.
+It’s a relative inexpensive country to visit, and really does feel like entering a different world.

 We arrived into Casablanca, breezed through customs, and walked right onto the train headed to Marrakech.
 After the transfer we set ourselves up in a family compartment and all managed to nap for at least an hour.
 It was enough to let us push through the day and still go to bed at a reasonable time.